andersdot/stellarSpec/README.md

 - Adrian Price-Whelan (Princeton)

 ## projects
-- Transferring spectroscopic labels to stars with no spectroscopy, making use of spectro-photometric similarities.
 - De-noising geometric parallaxes using spectro-photometry and data-driven models of the color-magnitude diagram of stars.